Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Custom-Search/call-endpoint-java.md

     }
     ```

-4. Crie uma função chamada `prettify()` para formatar a resposta JSON do API de pesquisa personalizada do Bing.
+4. Crie uma função chamada `prettify()` para formatar a resposta JSON do API de Pesquisa Personalizada do Bing.

     ```java
         // pretty-printer for JSON; uses GSON parser to parse and re-serialize